Daniel-1017/FRONT-END-THEORY/TS.md

 }
 ```

-_`abstract` classes_<br>
+10. `abstract` classes
-When you want to force developers working with a certain class to implement/overwrite a certain method or whenever you want to ensure that a certain method is available in all classes based on some base class but when you also know that the exact implementation will depend on the specific version.
+- When you want to force developers working with a certain class to implement/overwrite a certain method or whenever you want to ensure that a certain method is available in all classes based on some base class but when you also know that the exact implementation will depend on the specific version.
+- Can’t be instantiated, its just a class that is there to be inherited from.
+The inheriting classes are forced to provide concrete implementation for the methods.

 ```ts
 abstract class Department {